pierredavidbelanger/githubappcaster/README.md

 ### Quick deploy with the Heroku button

-This method allows one to quikly try the project.
+This method allows you to quikly try the project.

 1) Click the `Deploy to Heroku` button just here:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-2) Fill the mandatory env variable
+2) Fill the mandatory variables

 - `GITHUB_API_LOGIN`: your GitHub login (username)
-- `GITHUB_API_TOKEN`: a generated GitHub [personal access tokens](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) with the `public_repo` scope
+- `GITHUB_API_TOKEN`: a generated GitHub personal access token with the `public_repo` scope

 3) Hit the `Deploy for Free` button